-As a parent, you are responsible for your child's regular attendance at school.
+Parents are responsible for a child's regular attendance at school.
 Excessive absences can lead to a criminal charge being filed against each parent, punishable by up to ten days in jail or up to a $100 fine.
-Your school district and Polk County are dedicated to ensuring every child is given the opportunity to receive the education they deserve.
+School districts and Polk County are dedicated to ensuring every child is given the opportunity to receive the education they deserve.
 If a child misses 10 days of school (or more), the child's school will contact the Polk County Attorney's Office to schedule a meeting with the parents, a mediator, and the child to figure out the best solution for all.

 Chapter 299 of the Iowa Code requires that every child between the ages of 5 to 16 shall attend school.